PreferThinker: Reasoning-based Personalized Image Preference Assessment: Dataset Details

+To formalize a user's complex personalized visual preferences, we identify 15 visual elements that most frequently appear in Lexica's \footnote{\href{https://lexica.art/}{https://lexica.art/}} text prompts and strongly influence user preference toward personalized image generation.
+We then conduct a user study with 100 participants, asking each to select the five most important visual elements as visual preference profile.
+The result in Fig \ref{supp_criteria}(a) reveals that \textit{art style}, \textit{color}, \textit{detail}, \textit{art medium} and \textit{saturation} are voted as the most representative visual elements for characterizing personalized preferences.
+To ensure preference profile diversity, we collect a rich vocabulary of related terms for each visual element, as shown in Fig. \ref{supp_criteria}(b), laying a solid foundation for constructing a large-scale and diverse dataset for personalized image preference assessment.

-To ensure the diversity of personalized visual preference profiles, we collect an extensive set of vocabulary related to five key visual elements from Lexica's \footnote{\href{https://lexica.art/}{https://lexica.art/}}, as illustrated in Fig. \ref{sec:supp_elements}.
+To ensure the diversity of personalized visual preference profiles, we collect an extensive set of vocabulary related to five key visual elements, as illustrated in Fig. \ref{supp_vocabulary}.
 Leveraging this lexicon, we construct a large-scale and rich set of visual preference profiles, laying a robust foundation for constructing the dataset PreferImg and CoT-style dataset PreferImg-CoT.